-Observing efficiency - The observing efficiency is the ratio between the amount of science observing time available during a visit (excluding the interruptions) and the total amount of time in a visit (including interruptions).
+Observing efficiency - Observing efficiency is the ratio between the amount of science observing time available during a visit (excluding interruptions) and the total allocated time to a visit (including interruptions).

 Observation Request (OR) - A set of one or more identical visits aiming at a given target.
 As an example, achieving a given signal-to-noise ratio on an exoplanet transit depth by co-adding several transits can be typically dealt with within a single OR.